batichico/samuelegoitz/README.md

-### Hi, im Samuel Guibert founder of [@boterostg](https://github.com/boterostg) community.
+### Hi, I'm a Junior Python Developer, founder of [@boterostg](https://github.com/boterostg) community.
 I like develop bots for Telegram, learn new technologies and help people with coding.
-### Im proactive person, good team worker and I like to learn new technologies.
 ### Here you can check the languages that I used in my repos 🡻

 <img src="https://gitlang.mrmarble.dev/batichico?format=svg">